 First Impressions of the Game

 The only missing from Dadish 2 is a bushy dad ‘stache.
 It is, however, made up for plentifully by the dialogue throughout the game.
 You don’t really need to have the very best powered blast of radish puns or even any backstory at all, but it helps.
-This is something I’d like to see more of in future platformers because if you can tell a good game joke, it seems you can make a good game–and it makes me want to play it and talk about.
-Kinda the same thing goes on here when I’m writing about new games.
+This is something I’d like to see more of in future platformers because if you can tell a good game joke, it seems you can make a good game–and it makes me want to play it and talk about it.
+Kinda the same thing that goes on here when I’m writing about new games.
 If you want to know more about the brilliant creator of this game, check out Thomas K. Young, he’s made a few things so far and his style agrees with me a lot.

-Also, in this quest to play more food themed games, Dadish 2 excels on that premise, moving from the cliche retro arcade idea of collecting cherries to fully blown food mobs everywhere.
+Also, in this quest to play more food-themed games, Dadish 2 excels on that premise, moving from the cliche retro arcade idea of collecting cherries to fully blown food mobs everywhere.
 Food is familiar and positive.
 And when you ride across a meadow on the back of a hamburger, there’s a certain joy to that.
 Burgers or vegetables, what have you, it’s a fun theme and enjoy it.

 Features of Dadish 2

 Here’s some various things to enjoy about Dadish 2

 - Full controller support